Send Data Extracted from Emails and PDFs to Make

-In this integration article, we will cover the following points:
+In this integration article, we will cover the following topics:

-- How to extract data from documents with Parseur
+- How to extract data from emails and PDFs with Parseur

 - How to send data extracted from documents to Make